ThomasLaforge/bgrio-framework/README.md

 But the goal is to do my sandbox main project and use it to be the beta tester of it too ^^

+## Road map

+Make things tested, make small liveries
+The Monorepo value ?
+- make Typescript work in all the project
+    We need one tsconfig.json file for global and more specific one foreach packages We need to be able to import shared stuffs inside other packages
+- yarn install on all repositories for root
+- create npm package(s) to use parts of the framework should it be only one package or smalls only or the two possibilities

 ## Create a new game

 A game is composed of X parts :